KevinJZea/simon-says/README.md

 ---

-P.S.: This game was created using HTML5, CSS3 and JavaScript Vanilla (no frameworks nor libraries extra).
+P.S.
+This game was created using HTML5, CSS3 and JavaScript Vanilla (no frameworks nor libraries extra).